fetc95/pht-openfoam-lab53iacp/README.md

 # References

 1. S. S. Fetsov, A. S. Kim.
-On a novel finite-volume solver for OpenFOAM for simulating Hydrodynamic and thermal processes in porous media // XVII All-Russian Seminar with International Participation "Dynamics of Multiphase Media".
+On a novel finite-volume solver for OpenFOAM for simulating hydrodynamic and thermal processes in porous media // XVII All-Russian Seminar with International Participation "Dynamics of Multiphase Media".
 Abstracts.
 Novosibirsk: ITAM SB RAS.
 2021.
 P. 55. (in Russian)